 No single organisation can be all things for all people.
 Common Unity is no exception to this rule.
 We recognise that to achieve the greatest impact and the highest level of knowledge in respect of our communities to best inform decision makers, partnership is key to success.
 Just as our city is diverse in nature, we recognise that our approach needs to be diverse incorporating the best specialist associates to achieve the best results.

 To date, Common Unity have worked with a range of local specialist associate agencies to ensure success in design and delivery has been optimised.
 These agencies, known as Grassroots Associates, have helped us realise much of the visioning behind this paper and implementation against this vision equally requires the continuation of this partnership arrangement into the future.

 Caron works alongside agencies and organisations, developing and delivering a range of mental well-being projects.

-Caron has worked in the Health and Social Care sector for twenty years and has gained knowledge and experience in working with individuals of all ages living in a range of care and support setting.
+Caron has worked in the Health and Social Care sector for over twenty years and has gained knowledge and experience in working with individuals of all ages living in a range of care and support setting.

 Caron has managed housing support services, support & care staff teams and contracts on behalf of the NHS and Local Authorities across the West Midlands.

 Common Unity works to further the cause of mental health and wellbeing through: